In This Section:

-Details on these programs, tracks and options are below.
+Details on these programs and options are below.
 Please see an advisor early and often during your time at Cumberland to ensure that your coursework satisfies both the requirements for your degree and for teacher licensure by the State of Tennessee.

 Child Growth & Learning

 Program Head: Dr. Kim Finch

 Office: 201 Bone Hall